 N. In the Mayor’s absence, the City Administrator acts on behalf of the Mayor for purposes of emergency and disaster powers of the Mayor.

-O. Perform such other duties as the Mayor and Council may determine by ordinance, resolution, or agreement.
+O. Perform such other duties as the Mayor and Council may determine by ordinance, resolution, agreement, or in a delegation of Authority Matrix adopted by the City Council.

+P. The City Administrator is expected to ensure the legal compliance of all City processes and carry out the will of the Council, to be accountable for all fiscal matters and to manage human and other resources while creating a safe and productive City

 Creation of department heads.